diego021/PXE-boot-environment/README.md

 }
 ```

-Alternatively, you can just replace `/etc/nginx/sites-available/default` with the one provided here.
+Or you can just replace `/etc/nginx/sites-available/default` with the one provided here.